oyaron/NGSF/readme.md

 - `astropy`
 - `astropy extinction`
 - `PyAstronomy`
+- `pathlib`

 ## Install

-To install the software the user should download all the files and unzip the `30A.zip` and `20A.zip` files into a folder called "binnings".
-These are the template banks for 30 and 20 angstrom resolutions respectively.
+Before anything the user should unzip the `original_sf_bank.zip` and then open the `template_bank_setup.py` script.
+In this file the user should specify the desired resolution for the template library, along with the paths of the original data and of the new resolution template bank.

 ## To run the code for an individual object